Anargha10/guruAI-aiCoach/README.md

 Build and edit your resume with an intuitive form interface and live Markdown preview.
 Seamless PDF generation from your resume content with a user-friendly alert prompting to save before downloading.
 User Authentication & Personalization
+**Cover Letter builder**
+Generate cover letter which will catch your recruiter's attention by showcasing your skills in a unique manner

 **Secure authentication and user management powered by Clerk.**
 Personalized profiles linked with industry insights and career recommendations.